 It has added palm padding and the leather has been pre-softened, which makes break in a simpler and quicker job.

-This mitt has a classic black leather build, and Rawlings' red logo pops against the black giving the Renegade an attractive look.
+This mitt has a classic black leather build, and the red Rawlings' logo really pops against the black giving the Renegade an attractive look.

-Lastly, this mitt is incredibly affordable - a very appealing consideration since it's a quality youth catcher's mitt.
+Lastly, this mitt is incredibly affordable - a very appealing consideration (especially for parents!) since it's a good quality youth catcher's mitt.

 Pros